Abhi9125/Namaste_React/Codes/ReadMe.md

 ### Part - 2

-00:26:00 – How can we write local/state variables in a Function Component 00:28:00 – how can we create state/local variable in Class component 00:30:00 – “this.state” explained, Destructuring
+- 00:26:00 – How can we write local/state variables in a Function Component
+- 00:28:00 – how can we create state/local variable in Class component
+- 00:30:00 – “this.state” explained, Destructuring
-00:34:00 – How do we create 2 state/local variables in both functional & class-based component
+- 00:34:00 – How do we create 2 state/local variables in both functional & class-based component
   `Part - 2 Completed`

 ### Part - 3

-00:37:05 – How to update the state variables in Class component `Part - 3 Completed`
+- 00:37:05 – How to update the state variables in Class component `Part - 3 Completed`

 ### Part - 4

-00:47:55 – Interview Question
+- 00:47:55 – Interview Question
-00:48:20 – Life cycle of Class based components 00:50:00 – Detailed Explanation
+- 00:48:20 – Life cycle of Class based components
+- 00:50:00 – Detailed Explanation
-– Parent, child – Constructor
+- Parent, child – Constructor
-– Parent, child – Render
+- Parent, child – Render
-00:58:25 – ComponentDidMount(){ }, Life cycle of a Parent-child relationship 01:05:00 –ComponentDidMount() used for API calss 01:07:00 – API calls inside useEffect()
+- 00:58:25 – ComponentDidMount(){ }, Life cycle of a Parent-child relationship
+- 01:05:00 –ComponentDidMount() used for API calss
+- 01:07:00 – API calls inside useEffect()
   `Part - 4 Completed`

+### Part - 5

+- 01:10:00 - What happent if we call mutiple child classComponent.
-01:14:00 – this.props.name + “child constructor”
+- 01:14:00 – this.props.name + “child constructor”
-01:20:00 – React Lifecycle Methods Diagram
+- 01:20:00 – React Lifecycle Methods Diagram
-01:21:00 – Why React is so fast?
+- 01:21:00 – Why React is so fast?
-01:27:00 – DOM Manipulation
+- 01:27:00 – DOM Manipulation
-01:29:00 – Render phase, Commit phase
+- 01:29:00 – Render phase, Commit phase
+  `Part - 5 Completed`

+### Part - 6

 01:33:00 – How to make API calls in class based components?
 01:36:00 – GitHub API call
 01:38:40 – How to update the json data into our web page